Weekly Market Commentary (For the Week Ending 8/15/25)

 If you have questions about this, please let me know right away!!!
 Thanks for the partnership and Good Selling!!!

-Rates Up This Week, Lower Benefit Amounts Next Week!
+Rates Up Slighlty This Week, NO Change to Benefit Amounts Next Week!

-Rates Up This Week, But NO Changes to Benefit Amounts!
+Rates Up Again This Week, Lower Benefit AMounts Next Week!

-Rates Down This Week, Higher Benefit Amounts Next Week!
+Rates UP This Week, LOWER Benefit Amounts Next Week!

-Rates Down This Week, But No Changes to Benefit Amounts!
+Rates Down This Week, NO CHANGE to Benefit Amounts Next Week!

 Show More